Close Menu

 Adjusting your medication weeks before the procedure may be necessary if you use pain killers that thin the blood, such as aspirin or warfarin; if you use anticoagulants, such as rivaroxaban; if you are diabetic; if you have any heart condition; if you have high blood pressure.

 Inform your doctor of your medication and conditions, so they can help you prepare for your examination.
+Also inform your doctor if you accidentally drank milk before a colonoscopy and other foods.
 In some cases, you may have to discontinue the medication some days before your colonoscopy, and in other cases, you may have your dosage reduced.

 Use a laxative